Echocardiograms

 FAQs

 • A cardiac ultrasound test that checks the structure and function of the heart muscle, valves, and chambers.
 A hand-held wand is placed on the chest and high-frequency sound waves are used to create 2D diagnostic images.
 Doppler and Color Doppler are also used to evaluate blood flow across the heart valves.
+We perform this test at our site in South Portland, ME.

 • Many patients refer to an echocardiogram as an "echo" and this test is used to visualize the heart in real-time.
 Moving 2D images of the heart are taken to assess the overall structure and function.
 This is a non-invasive test that is readily available and affordable.